Aleena789/ASD-screening-ml/README.md

 - Target: Class(Yes= Autism, no= no autism)

 Methodology

-Exploratory Data Analysis (EDA):
+- Exploratory Data Analysis (EDA):

- -Explored the screening features and the dependencies between the features.
+  - Explored the screening features and the dependencies between the features.

  -Visualized class imbalance.